 This site has some really lovely free SVG files AND it is one of the best sites that I have come across for being able to find what you are looking for as it is nicely indexed.
 Click the category and all the free SVG files in that category appear for you.
 Easy as hey!

 Well, you can’t go past the LoveSVG site.
-Particularly if you like signs and word type files.
-The LoveSVG has lots of free SVG files in the baby, kids, pets sections too.
+Particularly if you like signs and word-type files.
+The LoveSVG has lots of free SVG files in the baby, kids, and pets sections too.
 Worth taking a browse through this one!

 My friend Tamra recently spotted this site and used the templates to make boxes for the Christmas gifts she was making.
-Funny thing was, it was a website that I discovered about a year ago and had forgotten about.
+The funny thing was, it was a website that I discovered about a couple of years ago and had forgotten about.
 We were both very excited to find it.

 The Template Maker website enables you to create a variety of boxes and edit the sizes to suit the project you are making.
 How cool is that!